gnimmelf/manifester/README.md

 ## Development

-Your created app, `<your app>/app.js`, is an express app which is mounted onto the `manfester` Express app.
+Your created app, `<your app>/app.js`, is an express app which is mounted onto the `manfiester` Express app.
 It is mounted *last*, so your app-routes will have precedence.

 ## Disclaimer & motivation

 This is above all a proof of concept using the technoloigies listed above.

-The motivation is to start with minimum CPU-, RAM- and cach-overhead.
+The motivation is to start with minimum CPU-, RAM- and ca$h-overhead.
 The database is therefor a simple JSON-file storage, because most DBs are overkill for a small Wordpress-scale CMS.
 On par with that, this is also an atempt at making something I would love to use when friends ask me if I can help out with a website: Then I can say "Yes, I can, but only if you accept my terms", instead of sending them off to Wordpress (Which I hate to work with), SquareWixSpace, which is pointless when their requirements are so simple.